siverpro/testnet_wiki/docs/05_Node_Monitoring.md

     - Ensure Default is checked
     - URL: http://prometheus:9090
 4. Once all the fields are put in, click "Save and Test".
 You should be greeted by "Data source is working".
-If you encounter an error, here are some debug steps before asking for assistance.
-    - Ensure Prometheus is running `docker ps | grep prometheus`
-    - If there are no results, then you did not successfully run `docker-compose up -d`.
-Try running `docker-compose down` then `docker-compose up -d`
 5. Now we have Prometheus as a datasource, let's get some graphs up.
 In the top left is the Grafana logo, click it, then dashboard, then import
     - Top Left > Dashboard > Import
 6. A preconfigured dashboard can be found here: https://grafana.com/dashboards/4482